 The value of a business that can earn a greater return than its cost of capital, and that has a long runway for growth, should not be under-estimated.

 Let’s illustrate this by way of an example: Let’s assume that our required return on invested capital for a mature business is 10%, but the business is able to earn a return of 20%.
 This means that every dollar re-invested in the business is effectively “worth” 2 dollars because it would take twice as many dollars to generate the same return if we invested in another business whose returns merely matched our cost of capital.
 While this is a very attractive attribute, it is even more attractive if the business has a long runway for growth because it can keep doing this for longer.

 In practice: If one takes Unilever as an example of such a business, one could have paid 48 times earnings for it in 1995 and still generate a return that matched the market return.
 This makes the 17X multiple that Unilever traded at in 1995, which was considered a very high multiple at the time, appear more modest.

 Our Investment Approach

 All our portfolios are constructed using a single fundamental, long-term, valuation driven investment process.
 In following such an approach, we are able to build a diversified portfolio of undervalued assets that provides protection to investors against the risk of loss of capital.

 The key aspects of this approach are the following:

 We are typically interested in businesses that compound returns over long periods of time; generate high levels of free cash flow; have strong balance sheets and demonstrate considerable potential for growth.
 We value earnings streams, and focus on the source and predictability of these earnings streams.

 - Valuation driven

-We conduct a repeatable, proprietary, bottom-up valuation process based on long-term fundamentals and a long-term time horizon to derive a fair value for each company that is owned.
-Stocks are bought when trading at a significant discount to the assessed intrinsic value and sold when they are near this fair value.
+We conduct a proprietary, bottom-up valuation process based on long-term fundamentals, and a long-term time horizon, to derive a fair value for each company that is owned.
+Stocks are bought when trading at a significant discount to the assessed intrinsic value, and sold when their price approaches this fair value.